clusterpedia-io/website/content/en/docs/features/raw-sql-query.md

 Clusterpedia cannot guarantee there will be no potential threats of SQL injections in the future and should never be when raw SQL involves.

-If you still need to use the "Raw SQL Query" functionalities while understood the potential security issues, it is recommended to use the `AllowParameterizedSQLQuery` feature gate rather than the `AllowRawSQLQuery` feature gate.
-The introduced parameters of `AllowParameterizedSQLQuery` feature gate allow callers to pass statements and parameters separately, which can be better protected against SQL injection.
+If you still need to use the "Raw SQL Query" functionalities while understood the potential security issues, it is recommended to use the `AllowParameterizedSQLQuery` Feature Gate rather than the `AllowRawSQLQuery` Feature Gate.
+The introduced parameters of `AllowParameterizedSQLQuery` Feature Gate allow callers to pass statements and parameters separately, which can be better protected against SQL injection.

 {{% /alert %}}